xentek/dotfiles/README.md

 ## Notes

-  - Feel free to fork this and customize it for your own needs, or just browse the files for
+  - Feel free to fork this and customize it for your own needs, or just browse the files for inspiration.
-  - Assumes you are using ZSH and prezto (included), and rbenv.
+  - Assumes you are using ZSH, prezto (included), and rbenv.
   - Uses vim keybindings in the shell.
   - Should be safe for use on linux or mac.